Diagnosis of Ankylosing Spondylitis

 Most people with ankylosing spondylitis take medications, which may include one or more of the following:

-- Over-the-counter anti-inflammatory medications to relieve pain and inflammation are commonly used to treat ankylosing spondylitis.
+- Over-the-counter anti-inflammatory medications to relieve pain and inflammation are commonly used.

-- Biologic medications target specific immune messages and interrupt the signal, helping to decrease or stop inflammation.
-These medications may be prescribed if your disease is unresponsive to other treatments.
+- Biologic medications target specific immune messages and interrupt those signals to decrease or stop inflammation.

 - Janus kinase (JAK) inhibitors may also be prescribed if your disease is unresponsive to other treatments.
 These medications send messages to specific cells to stop inflammation from inside the cell.

-- Corticosteroids can help decrease inflammation and provide some pain relief.
+- Corticosteroids can help decrease inflammation and provide some immediate pain relief.
 They are usually injected into the joint.
-Because they are potent drugs, your doctor will determine how much and how many injections you should receive to achieve the desired benefit.

 Your doctor may recommend physical therapy to help: